 Each year certain advanced courses will be designated senior seminars.
-All honours and advanced major students must be enrolled in two of these during their senior year, one in the Fall term and the other in the Winter term.
-Only senior advanced major and honours students may enroll in senior seminars.
+All honours and advanced major students must be enroled in two of these during their senior year, one in the first term and the other in the second term.
+Normally students will have third-year standing and have taken a minimum of 15 credits in English.
+Priority will be given to honours and advanced major students in English.